-BNL's broad mission is to produce excellent science and advanced technology in a safe and environmentally sound manner with the cooperation, support, and involvement of its scientific and local communities.
+BNL's broad mission is to carry out basic and applied research in long-term programs in a safe and environmentally sound manner with the cooperation, support, and involvement of its scientific and local communities.
 The fundamental elements of the Laboratory's role in support of DOE's strategic missions in energy resources, environmental quality, and national security are:

-- To conceive, construct, and operate complex, leading-edge, user-oriented research facilities in response to the needs of DOE and the international community of users. - To carry out basic and applied research in long-term, high-risk programs at the frontier of science. - To develop advanced technologies that address national needs and to transfer them to other organizations and to the commercial sector. - To disseminate technical knowledge to educate future generations of scientists and engineers; to maintain technical currency in the nation's workforce; and to encourage scientific awareness in the general public.
+- To conceive, construct, and operate complex, leading-edge, user-oriented research facilities. - To develop advanced technologies that address national needs and initiate their transfer to other organizations and to the commercial sector. - To disseminate technical knowledge to educate future generations of scientists and engineers. - To maintain technical currency in the nation's workforce and encourage scientific awareness in the general public.